Happiness in the Pursuit

 Within the books that challenge our assumptions.

-Within the slow process of becoming wiser, not merely more successful.
+Within the slow process of becoming wiser, not just making more money.

 In that sense, perhaps curiosity is its own form of happiness.